mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 can assure different things, like positive definitenes.
 Most models are also monotonically increasing and approach an upper bound.
 Usually these models need three parameters to fit to the experimental variogram.
-All three parameters have a meaning and are usefull to learn something about the data.
+All three parameters have a meaning and are useful to learn something about the data.
 This upper bound a model approaches is called *sill*.
 The distance at which 95% of the sill are approached is called the *effective range*.